Woo (band): Next three albums (1982-1991)

-Unfortunately, "It's Cosy Inside" did not have the same commercial success as the debut album, leading to a declining popularity of the band.
+"It's Cosy Inside" did not have the same commercial success as their debut album.

 1990s

 Woo left its US label, and signed its next album with the label Cloud 9 Music.
 The third Woo album was issued in 1990 (on cassette only).
 Called "Into The Heart Of Love", it is often regarded as the band's masterpiece.
-This album had a new alchemy.
 Throughout the 20 slow-tempo tracks, which are sometimes accompanied by lyrics but for the most part instrumental, Mark's guitar and clarinet, as well as Clive's keyboard layers, shine in an oneiric mood.
-Influences for this album are very diverse: Native American mythologies, extra-terrestrial life, Tibetan culture, Steven Spielberg's movie 'Close Encounters of the Third Kind' and above all, universal love.
-Some tracks featured on the album were composed in the 70's.
+Influences for this album are diverse: Native American mythologies, extra-terrestrial life, Tibetan culture, Steven Spielberg's movie Close Encounters of the Third Kind and above all, universal love.
+Some tracks were composed in the 1970s.

-In 1991, the band issues their third album in 3 years "A La Luna" on Grunki Records.
-This album, featuring 26 tracks, is very atmospheric and once again with a broad range of influences, and titles including Nazca Lines, Man on the Moon, Voices in the Night and Orbit Unknown.
+In 1991, the band released their third album in three years, A La Luna, on Grunki Records.
+This album, featuring 26 tracks, is atmospheric and once again with a broad range of influences, and titles including "Nazca Lines", "Man on the Moon", "Voices in the Night" and "Orbit Unknown".

 Through these years, Woo played very rarely on stage.
 The band reckons its true strength lies in the way they work in the studio, and that its intimate music comes from an alchemy between the two members that does not translate into live performances.
 Mark often plays on his own with his guitar during various gigs, mainly at festivals and in pubs.

 The band developed aesthetics of its own throughout the 1980s, and started the 1990s with more maturity and more evolved technical skills.

-In 1995, the band published a new album with 7 tracks, "Live from Venus", produced by Dave Goodman, sound engineer of the Sex Pistols.
+In 1995, the band published a new album with 7 tracks, Live from Venus, produced by Dave Goodman, sound engineer of the Sex Pistols.
 Mark and his girlfriend Ruby created the title for this album, linking New Age symbolism with the planet Venus.
 Clive used a Notron sequencer, which Bjork famously used.
 From a musical standpoint, the band's style leaned more towards Sci-Fi- inspired trance, dance and ambient.
-On some tracks Woo also used old vocal recordings of people who reported to have met Venusians.
+On some tracks Woo also used old vocal recordings of people who said they had met Venusians.

 Also in 1995, Woo issued Forever Healing, the band's first foray into the world of "healing music".
-Clive used this music during his Shiatsu sessions.
-The album contains 12 tracks for relaxation and meditation.

-The band kept recording regularly throughout the '90s; Mark recorded several albums of songs, while Clive kept recording albums of music for meditation sessions.
-Since 1995's Forever Healing, the duo did not release an album until the 2010s.
+The band kept recording throughout the 1990s; Mark recorded several albums of songs, while Clive kept recording albums of music for meditation sessions.
+After 1995's Forever Healing, the duo did not release an album until the 2010s.